AllanWang/KAU/docs/Migration.md

 `configBuilder` was previously required in the constructor, but is now an open function so that activity fields can be used in the builder.

+## Gradle

+* Due to Spotless updates, gradle should not include the `clean` task ([#521](https://github.com/diffplug/spotless/issues/521)).
+* `buildToolsVersion` is already included in Android Studio, so you no longer need to specify the link with KAU.

 # v5.1.0

 ## KPref